 - Protecting consumers from abusive debt collection and debt buyer practices

 - Assisting consumers with problematic student loans, especially in the “for-profit” school sector

 - Senior and service member scams

 In addition to individual representation, Charlotte Center for Legal Advocacy enforce existing laws and advocates for improvements in consumer protection laws at local, state and national levels.
 Strategies include litigation, legislative advocacy in coordination with other agencies, and community education to both the client community and service providers.
 We respond to questions and support requests from consumer advocates throughout the county and surrounding areas.

 The population to be served includes low-income families and individuals, seniors and people living with disabilities, who are residents of Mecklenburg County.
 Charlotte Center for Legal Advocacy’s foreclosure defense work also includes eight surrounding counties: Gaston, Lincoln, Cabarrus, Iredell, Rowan, Stanly, Union and Catawba.

-To qualify for Charlotte Center for Legal Advocacy’s general consumer protection and foreclosure services, you must earn less than 200% of the federal poverty standard.
+To qualify for Charlotte Center for Legal Advocacy’s general consumer protection services, your household must earn less than 200% of the federal poverty standard.

 In most cases, to qualify for the Center’s foreclosure prevention services, your household must earn less than 300% of the federal poverty standard, but we encourage you to contact us regardless of your household’s income.